esegere/saker/README.md

 # Welcome to saker 👋
 [![License: Unlicense](https://img.shields.io/badge/License-Unlicense-yellow.svg)](#)

-> a bash prompt written in C++, also intended to be a library for writting fast prompts
+> a bash prompt written in C++, also intended to be a library for writing fast prompts

 ## Install